Tremainm/AStarAlgorithm/docs/index.md

 <img style="max-width: 80%; height: auto;" alt="Grid Size & Flattening" src="images/grid-size.png" />
 </p>

 Here I read the grid dimensions and calculate the total number of cells.
 The reason I store `total` is that all of the A\* state arrays (`bestG`, `parent`, `closed`) are 1D vectors of size `total`.
 Working with 1D arrays is simpler and more cache-friendly than nested 2D structures.
+This was a nice addition from Claude.

 #### Step 3: Two Lambdas: Mapping 2D to 1D